16 Weeks Of Fresh Food For You

-Tapestry offers two 8-week sessions & a 4 week spring session of seasonal vegetable subscriptions designed for a couple or for a small family.
+Tapestry offers two 4-week sessions & an 8 week summer session of seasonal vegetable subscriptions designed for a couple or for a small family.
 Each share consists of 12-15 items varying from week to week but including fresh greens, root vegetables and herbs.
 A good week could include $45.00 worth of vegetables for an upfront investment of roughly $30.00.

-The 4-week spring session begins Mid-June and goes until mid-July.
-Summer session goes from Mid-July until mid-September and our fall session goes until the end of October.
+The 4-week spring session begins June 1st and goes until the end of June.
+Summer session goes from July 1st until the end of August and our fall session runs from Sept 1st until the end of September.
 Discounts are available for members who commit to multiple sessions and pay in full.
-While Tapestry itself is located 80km east of Edmonton, pickups will be available Sunday afternoons & space has been generously donated by our friend’s at Situation Brewing conveniently located just off of Whyte Ave in downtown Edmonton.
+While Tapestry itself is located 80km east of Edmonton, pickups will be available Monday or Thursday evenings at 6 pm & space has been generously donated by our friend’s at Situation Brewing conveniently located just off of Whyte Ave in downtown Edmonton.

 The first time I ever heard of a CSA business model was back in Ontario.
 Sometime around 2010 Ruth Klassen turned to memberships in order to save her artisanal cheese making business.
 Members paid upfront to supply the funds needed to keep her in business and in turn they were guaranteed a specified value of cheese annually for the next five years.

 It didn’t just keep her afloat; it launched her business into a whole new level.
 Ruth is consider a poster success story for subscription based small business and value added food products.
 Her cheeses are in high demand across the GTA and southern Ontario, fetching a fair price for small batch sheep, goat and cow’s dairy products and she commands an incredibly loyal customer base that includes some of Toronto’s most famous chefs alongside foodies and discerning farmer’s market shoppers alike.